bulju/bulju.github.io/README.md

 ### Morean [Working for Wonolo.com] - Senior DevOps Engineer (March-24/Present)

 As a Senior member of the team, I participated in the planning and estimation for the quarters, to decide which were the priorities for the team and the company for those periods.
-I'm worked closely with the developers team to improve their experience, mentoring them in the as best as possible DevOps practices.
+I worked closely with the developers team to improve their experience, mentoring them in the as best as possible DevOps practices.
 I maintained the pipelines that run in Buildkite to help them to get to production.
 I also maintained the reliability of the platform that runs in Nomad clusters in AWS, by using Terraform and Ansible.
 I contributed isolating environments to each other, automating processes like users onboard/offboard, adding more tests for our automations, improving the internal infrastructure by adding a docker mirror in our cluster, creating android emulators that run in docker containers in our same VPC, to run E2E tests, enabling observability for applications that didn't have before.
 I also contributed by automating some internal processes that other business units were doing.

 ### Migthy Block [Working for Forte.io] - Senior DevOps Engineer (March-23/March-24)